mbrt/keygen-post/post.md

 KLEE: done: generated tests = 2
 ```

-KLEE will generate test cases for the `input` variable, trying to cover all the possible execution paths and make the provided assertions to fail (if any given).
+KLEE will generate test cases for the `input` variable, trying to cover all the possible execution paths and to make the provided assertions to fail (if any given).
 In this case we have two execution paths and two generated test cases, covering them.
-We can find the test cases in the output directory (in this case `/work/klee-out-0`).
+Test cases are in the output directory (in this case `/work/klee-out-0`).
 The soft link `klee-last` is also provided for convenience, pointing to the last output directory.
-A bunch of files gets created, including the two test cases named `test000001.ktest` and `test000002.ktest`.
+A bunch of files were created, including the two test cases named `test000001.ktest` and `test000002.ktest`.
 These are binary files, which can be examined with `ktest-tool` utility.
 Let's try it:

 ```
 $ ktest-tool --write-ints klee-last/test000001.ktest